Zizzerzazzerzuz/git-basic-exercises/README.md

+I have lost count how many times i've quit this bootcamp.
 This part of the project has been very frustarting to me